Session Expired

 What This Means

-Kentucky's SB345 aims to enhance the protection of children using the internet by imposing strict requirements on covered entities.
-It mandates data protection impact assessments and high default privacy settings for children's online services.
-This bill is significant for businesses that provide online services to minors, as it outlines clear responsibilities and potential penalties for non-compliance.
+Kentucky's SB345 aims to enhance protections for children using the internet by requiring covered entities to implement stringent data privacy measures.
+It mandates data protection impact assessments and high default privacy settings for minors.
+This bill will significantly affect online service providers and their data handling practices.

 Key Provisions